kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 If this is your first time using Teams, consult the [Getting started](teams.md#getting-started) section below.
 For additional team creation, see the [Adding a team](teams.md#adding-a-team) section.

-If you previously had Teams enabled and are upgrading from a pre-v2.6 version of Kubecost to v2.6+, see the [Upgrading](teams.md#upgrading-and-legacy-teams) section below.
+If you previously had teams enabled and are upgrading from a version of Kubecost prior to 2.6, see the [Upgrading](teams.md#upgrading-and-legacy-teams) section below.

 ## Getting started

-To manage teams via the Kubecost UI, you must either have admin-level access to Kubecost and create teams through the UI, or configure via helm.
-There are three available methods for getting started:
+To manage teams via the Kubecost UI, you must either have admin-level access to Kubecost and create teams through the UI, or configure via Helm.
+There are three available methods for getting started.

 ### Method 1: Enable Teams and login in

-In order to enable Teams, set rbac enabled but do not define any values under `.Values.saml.rbac.groups` or `.Values.oidc.rbac.groups`.
-This indicates that RBAC Teams will be enabled.
-If groups are defined, this will default your install to [simple RBAC](teams.md#rbac-teams-versus-simple-rbac).
+In order to enable teams, enable RBAC for your desired IAM protocol (SAML or OIDC) but do not define any values under the respective `groups[]` list.
+If groups are defined, this will default the installation to the earlier [simple RBAC](teams.md#rbac-teams-versus-simple-rbac) and not the newer teams RBAC.
+An example of how to enable the new teams RBAC in Helm when using OIDC is shown below.

 ```yaml
 saml/oidc: